ucgmsim/qcore/wiki/Sources.md

 A *source geometry* is an object with two properties:

-1. A geometric definition of it's bounds.
-For a fault plane, this is it's corners, for a point-source the bounds are the point itself.
+1. A geometric definition of its bounds.
+For a fault plane, this is its corners, for a point-source the bounds are the point itself.
 2. A _local coordinate system_.
 This local coordinate system is essential for finding points inside the fault.
-EMOD3D has it's own definitions of fault-local coordinates, for example, which we pass as `shyp` and `dhyp` parameters to `genslip` and friends.
+EMOD3D has its own definitions of fault-local coordinates, for example, which we pass as `shyp` and `dhyp` parameters to `genslip` and friends.

 Note that this definition does not require the geometry to be flat like a plane, or connected, or anything.
-It's is simply a closed and bounded region with coordinates.
+It is simply a closed and bounded region with coordinates.
 The choice to define geometry in this way deliberately vague to be flexible.